Age and metallicity of low-mass galaxies: from their centres to their stellar halos

 Given the variety of metallicity gradient values, it is interesting to see if there is any relation between them and the galaxies' properties.
-We analyse these values as a function of the galaxies' stellar mass, and we show these results in Fig. \ref{fig:MetGrad_vs_Mstel}.
+We analyse these values as a function of the galaxies' stellar mass, and we show these results in Fig. \ref{fig:MetGrad_vs_Mstel} (see Appendix \ref{app} for these results of the metallicity gradients in physical units, i.e. dex/kpc).
 Symbols are colour-coded by the galaxies' accreted mass fraction.
 The left panel of Fig. \ref{fig:MetGrad_vs_Mstel} shows the metallicity gradient of the whole galaxy (i.e. $< 10 \, R_h$, filled circles) and within $4 \, R_h$ (empty circles) considering its in situ and accreted components, while the right panel shows the metallicity gradient of the total stellar halo (circles) and the accreted stellar halo (triangles) separately.
-We find no correlation between these gradients and the stellar mass or the accreted mass fraction of the galaxies.
+We find no correlation between these gradients and the stellar mass or the accreted mass fraction of the galaxies (although a slight correlation is observed when the metallicity gradients are derived in physical units; see Appendix \ref{app}).
 We also analysed these metallicity gradient values as a function of the total amount of accreted mass and the number of significant progenitors (not shown here), but again we found no correlation between these quantities.
 Thus, the metallicity gradients of these galaxies do not seem to be a direct consequence of their evolution pathways.
 This is opposite to what is found in MW-like models, where a strong correlation is obtained between the metallicity gradient of the accreted component and the number of significant progenitors \citep{Monachesi2019}.
 We further explore this distribution in the following section.